 ).
 Let people show you love.

 Stress and fear ravage your physical and emotional health.
 There’s a reason Psalm 23:4

-is in the Bible—let Him lead you into green pastures and restore your soul.
+—let Him lead you into green pastures and restore your soul.

 7. Find comfort in God’s Word.